-where each $\rho_{\hat{\tau}_j}$ is weighted by the target distribution fractions $\tau_{i+1} - \tau_{i}$.
+where each $\varrho_{\hat{\tau}_j}$ is weighted by the target distribution fractions $\tau_{i+1} - \tau_{i}$.

-Off-policy continuous action RL algorithms suffer from overestimation problem in calculating the target value.
-Double learning suggests to overcome the overestimation with two action-value functions~\citep{td3}.
-We extend the idea of double learning in TD3 to DSAC.
-Two same structure networks parameterized by $\theta_k, k=1,2$ are trained by fitting a same conservative target.
-For two quantile fractions $\hat{\tau}_{i}$ and $\hat{\tau}_{j}$, the TD-error is redefined by
+DSAC addresses the overestimation issue common in off-policy continuous action RL algorithms when calculating the target value.
+By extending the double learning concept from TD3 to DSAC, we employ two networks with the same structure, parameterized by $\theta_k, k=1,2$, and trained to fit a conservative target.
+For two quantile fractions $\hat{\tau}_{i}$ and $\hat{\tau}_{j}$, the TD-error is redefined as:

-With the parameterized quantile function, it is easy to adapt SAC to train the policy network $\pi(a|s; \phi)$.
-The action-value function is obtained by taking expectation as
+The policy network $\pi(a \mid s; \phi)$ is trained by adapting the SAC algorithm using the parameterized quantile function.
+The action-value function is derived by taking the expectation over the quantile values:

-In double variant DSAC, $Q(s, a; \theta) = \min_{k=1,2} Q(s,a;\theta_k)$.
-To solve the minimization problem in~\autoref{equ:sac-ori}, SAC samples action with a re-parameterized policy neural network $f\left(s, \epsilon; \phi\right)$, where $\epsilon$ is a noise vector sampled from any fixed distribution, like standard spherical Gaussian.
-Thus the original problem can be solved by gradient descent with objective:
+In the double variant DSAC, $Q(s, a; \theta) = \min_{k=1,2} Q(s,a;\theta_k)$.
+To solve the minimization problem in Equation~\ref{equ:sac-ori}, SAC samples actions using a re-parameterized policy neural network $f\left(s, \epsilon; \phi\right)$, with $\epsilon$ being a noise vector drawn from a fixed distribution, such as a standard spherical Gaussian.
+The original problem is then solved using gradient descent with the objective:

-where $\mathcal{D}$ is the transitions replay buffer.
-See the complete algorithm flow in~\appref{app:algo}.
+where $\mathcal{D}$ represents the transitions replay buffer.
+The complete algorithm is outlined in Algorithm~\ref{alg:dsac}.